 Do you have a favourite memory of growing up or a favourite Bible verse?
 Share this with your sponsored child and explain why it means so much to you.

 Your Community, State and Country

 Children love learning about their sponsors and comparing differences between their country and yours.
-Share educational and fun information about where you live.
+Maybe include some fun facts about Australia—did you know Kangaroos can’t move backwards?
 Be descriptive and send photos if you have some.